langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 ])
 ```

-## Ranking
+### Ranking

-You can connect to ranking models.
-Below is an example:
+The following example connects to a ranking model.

 ```python
 from langchain_nvidia_ai_endpoints import NVIDIARerank